 By including Somerville in your will, you can make a special gift with a lasting impact.
-You can help the College continue to address the world’s critical problems through cutting-edge research and preserve the essential characteristics of Somerville for future generations.
+You can help the College to continue to address the world’s critical problems through cutting-edge research and preserve the essential characteristics of Somerville for future generations.

-You can also help secure the future of the extraordinary educational opportunities Somerville offers, and make these accessible to talented students from all backgrounds, and all areas of the globe.
+You can also help to secure the future of the extraordinary educational opportunities Somerville offers, and make these accessible to talented students from all backgrounds, and all areas of the globe.